 There are lots of services you can sign up to that will find you people to stay in your house whilst you’re away.
 Many of these service work on trust and this trust is built up over a number of years.
 We haven’t actually used one of these services before as I like to ask people I know to stay in our house while we are away.
 Most of the time when we go away friends or family are taking the opportunity to live in our house near the beach and try out new things around here.
 We’ve even had fellow bloggers Rainbeaubelle staying whilst we were in Kalkan and Flying with a Baby whilst we were in Malawi .
 Nothing like having people house sit that you know to keep your house safe while you are travelling.

 I always let the neighbours know if I’m going to be away, and when we are due to be back.
 I let them know if we are having a house sitter and if we are not, that there should only be the usual people in and out of the house.
-That way they can keep an eye out for anything suspicious.
+That way they can keep an eye out for anything suspicious and help keep your house safe.
 If you don’t know your immediate neighbours either use it as an excuse to knock on the door, or maybe ask some that you might know a little further down the street.

 This was actually one of the first things we did when we moved into our house.
 We got an alarm and we make sure we always set it.
 I like the security of knowing that it’s on and that nothing can have happened to my house while I’ve been out without me knowing about it.
 If I had my time again I’d get one of the newer type of alarms installed though, a Smart Alarm like Verisure sell.
 These alarms can have smart keys, settings for all the family, smoke detectors, panic buttons and perimeter settings.
 They even do alarms with ZeroVision which was designed to generate a zero-visibility situation through a dense, bothersome fog that impairs the burglar’s vision and forces the burglar to leave the premises – I like it and I want one!